Comparing All Nationwide Ski Lift Pass Networks by Size

 Mountain Collective

-The largest ski resort within the Mountain Collective Pass network is Revelstroke, BC.
-However, their largest US-based resort is Big Sky, MT.
+The largest ski resort within the Mountain Collective Pass network is Big Sky, MT, but just like IKON, technically the 4-resort Aspen conglomerate comes out on top.

 Rank | Resort | Summit Elev. | Base Elev. | Vertical Drop | Acres | Trails |